TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/Index.rst

 We do not want to enter all content with TypoScript - that would be tiresome, and we can't expect an editor to do that.

-So, we create a content element with the type " `TEXT
+So, we create a content element with the type ":ref:`TEXT
-<http://wiki.typo3.org/TSref/TEXT>`_ ", and create a TypoScript which
+<t3tsref:cobj-text>`", and create a TypoScript which
 will gather the content automatically.
 This example will create a page with a headline and the text from all content elements which are on the current page.

-First, we create the `PAGE <http://wiki.typo3.org/TSref/PAGE>`_ object so there will be some rendering at all.
-In this object PAGE we will create the object `CONTENT <http://wiki.typo3.org/TSref/CONTENT>`_ , which can be controlled with various TypoScript parameters. ::
+First, we create the :ref:`PAGE <t3tsref:page>` object so there will be some rendering at all.
+In this object PAGE we will create the object :ref:`CONTENT <t3tsref:cobj-content>`, which can be controlled with various TypoScript parameters. ::

     page = PAGE